andrew/ultimate-awesome/README.md

 - [awesome-malware-benign-datasets](https://github.com/0xh3xa/awesome-malware-benign-datasets) - 🪲 A curated list of Malware and Benign datasets for security researchers.
 - [awesome-alephium](https://github.com/alephium/awesome-alephium) - Awesome contributions from the community.
 - [awesome-hackbright](https://github.com/atrnh/awesome-hackbright) - 👩🏼‍💻 A list of libraries, resources, tools, and more, curated by Hackbright Academy engineers.
+- [awesome-ai-infrastructure](https://github.com/awesomelistsio/awesome-ai-infrastructure) - A curated list of awesome tools, frameworks, platforms, and resources for building scalable and efficient AI infrastructure, including distributed training, model serving, MLOps, and deployment.
 - [awesome-cpp20](https://github.com/coderonion/awesome-cpp20) - This repository lists some awesome public projects about C++20, C++23, C++26 and beyond.
 - [awesome-list](https://github.com/cometkim/awesome-list) - My personal awesome list based on GitHub stars.
 - [fucking-awesome-chrome-devtools](https://github.com/correia-jpv/fucking-awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem.
-With repository stars⭐ and forks🍴.
-- [fucking-awesome-malware-analysis](https://github.com/Correia-jpv/fucking-awesome-malware-analysis) - Defund the Police.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-raspberry-pi](https://github.com/correia-jpv/fucking-awesome-raspberry-pi) - CC0 📝 A curated list of awesome Raspberry Pi tools, projects, images and resources. 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
 - [awesome-counterfactual-explanations](https://github.com/daikikatsuragawa/awesome-counterfactual-explanations) - This repository is a curated collection of information (keywords, papers, libraries, books, etc.) about counterfactual explanations🙃 Contributions are welcome!
 Our maintenance capacity is limited, so we highly appreciate pull requests.
 - [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
 If you want to become freelance web developer, freelance app developer,  be sure to check our guide.